Approximability of dynamical systems between trees of spheres: Necessary conditions for approximability

 \item(Non critical) If this is not the case and if $[v_{k_0},v'_{k_0}]\subseteq [v,v'] \text{ or }[v,v']\subseteq [v_{k_0},v'_{k_0}]$ we have \begin{enumerate}[label=\Alph*)] \item either $v_{k_0}=v$ and $v'_{k_0} = v'$, then $i_v(v')$ and $i_{v'}(v)$ are fixed by $f^{k_0}$ and the product of the associated multipliers is 1; \item or $v_{k_0}=v'$ and $v'_{k_0} = v$, then $f^{k_0}$ exchanges $i_v(v')$ and $i_{v'}(v)$ and the multiplier of the associated cycle is 1. \end{enumerate} \end{itemize} \end{lemma}

-Note that figure \ref{cexresc} show an example of a dynamical tree of sphere cover that does not satisfy the conclusion of the critical annulus lemma (\ref{annocritiq}): the critical annulus between the full red and full black vertices has period 8.
+Note that Figure \ref{cexresc} shows an example of a dynamical system between trees of spheres that does not satisfy the conclusion of the critical annulus lemma (\ref{annocritiq}): the critical annulus between the full red and full black vertices has period 8.

 Before proving this result we must note an interesting and open question: